Inbound Marketing Blog

 Building a website that drives traffic isn’t easy.
 A good B2B website strategy includes the following tools:

-• Secure Sockets Layer (SSL) certificate: Google won’t rank you without a secure website.
+- Secure Sockets Layer (SSL) certificate: Google won’t rank you without a safe, trustable website.

-• Contact Us or Request For Quote (RFQ) forms: Forms for any conversion opportunity are the key to growing revenue through your website.
+- Contact Us or RFQ forms: Forms for any conversion opportunity are the key to growing revenue through your website.

-• A good domain name: Something that represents your business.
+- A good domain name: Something that represents your business is ideal.

 Your customers may not fill a virtual shopping cart on your website.
 But they’ll most likely spend significant time on your site before purchasing from you.

-B2B clients are 57-60% through the buying process before they talk to a salesperson.
+B2B clients are already up to 70% done with the buying process before they talk to a salesperson.
 They have a problem.
 They Google it.
 They research.
 They may even submit their contact information in exchange for an e-book you published.
 Now you have a lead – maybe not one ready to buy, but one you can nurture.

 The sales process starts online, whether you like it or not.
 And if you're not using your website to attract leads, you’re leaving leads on the table for your competitors to grab.